-Many churches are beginning to see the significance of hosting single parent support groups as part of their discipleship and outreach programs.
-Having a single moms ministry and outreach program in your church is vital to enhance ongoing efforts in the body of Christ to make single parents feel welcomed in our churches.
+Many churches are beginning to see the significance of hosting single parent support groups, Sunday Schools, life groups, and/or outreaches as part of their overall discipleship and ministry plans.
+Having a single moms ministry and outreach program in your church is vital to enhance ongoing efforts in the body of Christ to make single parents feel welcomed in our churches, as well as looking for missions opportunities in your community.
 Single parents are the fastest-growing sector of our population, so we must be strategic with our ministry efforts in order to be effective.

 So, here you are.
 You’ve started your single moms support group, ministry, outreach program, and/or Sunday School class, and…nothing.
 You see very little growth.
 You are not getting much response from the ads in the church bulletin or the flyers you’ve distributed in town.
 Or maybe the ministry has been going on for years and it is stagnant, hosting the same 4 ladies it has for years.
 What next?